HiKapok/SSD.TensorFlow/README.md

 You can download the trained model(VOC07+12 Train) from [GoogleDrive](https://drive.google.com/open?id=1yeYcfcOURcZ4DaElEn9C2xY1NymGzG5W) for further research.

-For Chinese friends, you can also download both the trained model and pre-trained vgg16 weights from [BaiduYun](https://pan.baidu.com/s/1kRhZd4p-N46JFpVkMgU3fg), access code: **tg64**.
+For Chinese friends, you can also download both the trained model and pre-trained vgg16 weights from [BaiduYun Drive](https://pan.baidu.com/s/1kRhZd4p-N46JFpVkMgU3fg), access code: **tg64**.

 Here is the training logs and some detection results: